Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/payment-splitter.md

 }
 ```

-You can check the example of usage of [PaymentSplitter](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/payment_splitter).
+You can check an example of the usage of [PaymentSplitter](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/payment_splitter).